Platform API for Partners

 We can enable other endpoints on a per-partner basis, if the use case warrants it.
 For example, you might want to look at the app’s formations, releases, or builds.
 Reach out to us and let us know what you are trying to accomplish!

-Fetch data just-in-time, if possible, and only store the add-on resource UUID, your own ID, and the combination of access token and refresh token for the add-on.
-Many fields on Heroku can change, including the owner’s email address and the app name, so we recommend fetching it before it is needed.
+Collect data just-in-time, if possible, and only store the add-on resource UUID, your own ID, and the combination of access token and refresh token for the add-on.
+Many fields on Heroku can change, including the owner’s email address and the app name, so we recommend catching it before it is needed.

 Use only UUIDs as identifiers for Heroku add-on resources and Heroku apps.
-All previous identifiers (such as the confusing “app123@heroku.com” identifiers) should not be used with the Platform API.
+All previous identifiers (like the confusing “app123@heroku.com” identifiers) are not to be used with the Platform API.

 FAQ